Maro Engel: Macau Grand Prix GT Cup (2013)

-Next to his commitments in V8 Supercar for Erebus Motorsport he competed in the 2013 Macau GT Cup with a Mercedes-Benz SLS AMG GT3 scoring pole position and a lap record in qualifying.
-Narrowly missing out on the victory due to sustaining a puncture on the front left while leading, 2 laps before the end.
+Next to his commitments in V8 Supercar for Erebus Motorsport, Engel competed in the 2013 Macau GT Cup with a Mercedes-Benz SLS AMG GT3 scoring pole position and a lap record in qualifying.
+Narrowly missing out on the victory due to sustaining a puncture on the front left while leading, two laps before the end.

 GT Racing (2014)

-In 2014 Engel resumed his duties as a member of the AMG Customer Sports team racing exclusively with the Mercedes-Benz SLS AMG GT3.
+In 2014, Engel resumed his duties as a member of the AMG Customer Sports team racing exclusively with the Mercedes-Benz SLS AMG GT3.

-Making his debut in the Bathurst 12 Hour racing for Erebus Motorsport together with Bernd Schneider (racing driver) and Nico Bastian Engel scored pole position with a lap record of 2min03.8586 and winning the inaugural Allan Simonsen Pole Position Trophy.
-The German trio dominated the race for 9 hours before an issue forced them to pit for repairs dropping them 7 laps down.
+Making his debut in the Bathurst 12 Hour racing for Erebus Motorsport together with Bernd Schneider and Nico Bastian, Engel scored pole position with a lap record of 2min03.8586 and winning the inaugural Allan Simonsen Pole Position Trophy.
+The German trio dominated the race for nine hours before an issue forced them to pit for repairs dropping them seven laps down.

-He participated in his first 24 Hours Nürburgring racing for German team ROWE Racing finishing the "Hardest race in the World" in 3rd place together with his teammates Nico Bastian Christian Hohenadel and Michael Zehe.
+He participated in his first 24 Hours Nürburgring racing for German team ROWE Racing finishing the "Hardest race in the World" in third place together with his teammates Nico Bastian Christian Hohenadel and Michael Zehe.

-Engel also competed in various VLN races for ROWE Racing winning the 9th round of the VLN championship.
+Engel also competed in various VLN races for ROWE Racing winning the ninth round of the VLN championship.
 He also raced in the German ADAC GT Masters series for ROWE Racing.

 Macau Grand Prix GT Cup (2014)

-Racing for the Mercedes-AMG Driving Academy team in a Mercedes-Benz SLS AMG GT3 Engel returned to Macau winning the 2014 Macau GT Cup ahead of his teammate Renger van der Zande scoring a very popular 1-2 win in the gambling capital against the strong competition of Audi, BMW, Porsche and other factory teams and drivers.
+Racing for the Mercedes-AMG Driving Academy team in a Mercedes-Benz SLS AMG GT3 Engel returned to Macau winning the 2014 Macau GT Cup ahead of his teammate Renger van der Zande scoring a 1-2 win in the gambling capital against Audi, BMW, Porsche and other factory teams and drivers.